 \section{Introduction and statement of results}

 Bounding the diameter \cite{Terwilliger82,Terwilliger83,Ivanov83,Terwilliger85,Pyber99,NP22,NP22+} and eigenvalues \cite{Terwilliger86,BKP15,Button6,Kivva21} of a distance-regular graph in terms of its intersection numbers is a very important problem, see also \cite[Chapters 4 and 5]{BCN89} and the dynamic survey \cite{DKT16}.
-In particular, upper bounds for the diameter includes some linear or nonlinear combination of the first two elements $\{d, b_1; 1, c_2\}$ of the intersection array have been asked, e.g., in \cite{NP22}, where $d$ stands for the vertex degree.
-Recall that $c_2$ is the number of common neighbors of two vertices with distance $2$ and $d-b_1-1$ gives the number of common neighbors of two vertices with distance $1$.
-For that purpose, we consider the diameter and eigenvalue estimates of a more general class of graphs called\emph{ amply regular graphs} \cite[Section 1.1]{BCN89}. \begin{definition} [Amply regular graph \cite{BCN89}] We call a $d$-regular graph on $n$ vertices an amply regular graph with parameter $(n,d,\alpha,\beta)$ if it holds that: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two vertices with distance $2$ have $\beta$ common neighbors. \end{itemize} \end{definition} We restrict ourselves to connected amply regular graphs in this paper.
+In particular, upper bounds for the diameter including some linear or nonlinear combination of the first two elements $\{d, b_1; 1, c_2\}$ of the intersection array have been asked, e.g., in \cite{NP22}, where $d$ stands for the vertex degree.
+Note that $c_2$ is the number of common neighbors of two vertices with distance $2$ and $d-b_1-1$ gives the number of common neighbors of two vertices with distance $1$.
+In this paper we consider this problem for a more general class of graphs called\emph{ amply regular graphs} \cite[Section 1.1]{BCN89}. \begin{definition} [Amply regular graph \cite{BCN89}] We call a $d$-regular graph on $n$ vertices an amply regular graph with parameters $(n,d,\alpha,\beta)$ if it holds that: \begin{itemize} \item [(i)] Any two adjacent vertices have $\alpha$ common neighbors; \item [(ii)] Any two vertices with distance $2$ have $\beta$ common neighbors. \end{itemize} \end{definition} We restrict ourselves to connected amply regular graphs in this paper.
 An amply regular graph with $\beta>1$ is called a $(2,\beta,\alpha,d)$-graph by Terwilliger \cite{Terwilliger83}.
 Notice that any distance-regular graph is amply regular, and any strongly regular graph is an amply regular graph with diameter at most $2$.

 In differential geometry, a general principle is that the information about the curvature at every point leads to diameter and eigenvalue bounds.
 Analogous results have been established for graphs.
 In this paper, we elaborate the point that the local regularity conditions of an amply regular graph play a role very similar to curvature.
-We derive sharp diameter and eigenvalue bounds for amply regular graphs by studying the so-called Lin-Lu-Yau curvature of each edge.
+We derive sharp diameter and eigenvalue bounds for amply regular graphs by studying the so-called Lin--Lu--Yau curvature of each edge.